go-aah/docs/getting-started.md

 Choose your application type (web or api), default is 'web': web

-Do you want 'stateful' HTTP session management, default is 'stateless' (Y/n): Y

 Choose your session store (cookie or file), default is 'cookie': file

 Your aah web application created successfully at '/Users/jeeva/go-home/src/github.com/jeevatkm/aah-first-app'